 \subsection{Busse balloon and the bifurcation diagram for different values of $\sigma$}

-In this section, we investigate how the stability region (Busse balloon) bounded by the Eckhaus instability curve depends on $\sigma$. \Cref{fig:EckBif1} shows the curve Eck of the Eckhaus instability (orange) superimposed on the bifurcation diagram of the travelling-frame ODE system \cref{eq:MeanField} for $\sigma=3.2$; compare with \cref{fig:ODEbif}.
-As before, we show the loci of Hopf bifurcation (HB, red), fold of periodic orbits (F, grey), and heteroclinic bifurcations of flip (Flip, light blue), Belyakov-Devaney (BD, dark blue) and resonance types (Res, turquoise).
-For clarity, the two insets show enlargements in the vicinity of the codimension-two points.
-Note that the curve Eck begins and terminates at codimension-two points $c_1$ and $c_3$, and is tangent to the curves Flip and Res.
-The Busse balloon corresponds to the region bounded by the curves Eck, BD, and the segment of the curve Flip between $c_1$ and $c_2$.
+In this section, we investigate how the stability region (Busse balloon) depends on $\sigma$.
+The Busse balloon corresponds to the region bounded by the curves Eck, BD, and the segment between $c_1$ and $c_3$ of the curve Flip. \Cref{fig:EckBif1} shows the curve Eck of the Eckhaus instability (orange) superimposed on the bifurcation diagram of the travelling-frame ODE system~\cref{eq:MeanField} for $\sigma = 3.2$; compare with \cref{fig:ODEbif}.
+As before, we show the loci of Hopf bifurcation (HB, red), fold of periodic orbits (F, grey), and heteroclinic bifurcations of flip (Flip, light blue), Belyakov--Devaney (BD, dark blue) and resonance types (Res, turquoise).
+The two insets show enlargements in the vicinity of the codimension-two points.
+We find that the curve Eck begins and terminates at the codimension-two points $c_1$ and $c_3$, where it is tangent to the curves Flip and Res.

-Now, we repeat our bifurcation analysis for smaller and larger values of $\sigma > 0$. \Cref{fig:EckBif2} shows the bifurcation diagram of system \cref{eq:6ODEs} for $\sigma=1.0$ and $\sigma=10.0$; compare with \cref{fig:EckBif1}.
-Panel (a) shows that, for $\sigma=1.0$, the Busse balloon shrinks down to a thin region in the ($\gamma$,$\zeta$)-plane that is bounded by the curves Eck (orange), BD (dark blue) and Flip (light blue).
-For smaller values of $\sigma > 0$, the Busse balloon becomes smaller and smaller and the Eckhaus curve appears to coalesce with the BD curve as $\sigma \to 0$.
-The region of existence of periodic orbits also becomes smaller when decreasing $\sigma$, and we observe that all of the bifurcation curves HB, F, Flip, BD and Res collide as $\sigma \to 0$.
+We repeat the computation of the Eckhaus instability for smaller and larger values of $\sigma > 0$. \Cref{fig:EckBif2} shows the bifurcation diagrams of system~\cref{eq:6ODEsLOG} in panels~(a) and~(b) for $\sigma = 1.0$ and $\sigma = 10.0$, respectively; compare with \cref{fig:EckBif1}.
+Panel~(a) shows that, for $\sigma = 1.0$, the Busse balloon shrinks down to a thin region in the $(\gamma, \zeta)$-plane that is bounded by the curves Eck (orange), BD (dark blue) and Flip (light blue).
+As before, the end points of the curve Eck are the codimension-two points $c_1$ and $c_3$.
+For smaller values of $\sigma > 0$, the Busse balloon becomes smaller and smaller and the Eckhaus curve lies flat against the curve of heteroclinic bifurcations as $\sigma \to 0$.
+The region of existence of periodic orbits also becomes smaller when decreasing $\sigma$, and we observe that the bifurcation curve HB collides with the curves F, Flip, BD and Res as $\sigma \to 0$.

-In \cref{fig:EckBif2}(b), the stable regime for $\sigma=10.0$ extends along a wider region in the ($\gamma$,$\zeta$)-plane.
-The curve Eck again terminates at $c_1$ and $c_3$.
-Note that $c_1$ now lies to the right of $c_2$ and is defined as the point where the curves F and BD meet.
-A detailed precise investigation of how this transition occurs is left for future work.
+In \cref{fig:EckBif2}(b), the stable regime for $\sigma = 10.0$ extends along a wider region in the $(\gamma, \zeta)$-plane.
+The curve Eck still terminates at $c_1$ and $c_3$, but $c_1$, defined as the point where the curve F terminates, now lies to the right of $c_2$ and both F and Eck terminate on the curve BD.
+The details of how this transition occurs are left for future work.